Spread Love Not Hate: Undermining the Importance of Hateful Pre-training for Hate Speech Detection: Experiments

 We train four models (names as in parenthesis), each corresponding to one subset of the data for each language.
 We also provide scores on MuRIL \citep{khanuja2021muril} and MahaBERT \citep{mahaBERT}, which we use as baselines of our experiments.
 In the case of Hindi, we use two models, namely HindBERT \citep{joshi2022l3cubehind} and MuRIL, as baselines.
 The MahaBERT and HindBERT are monolingual BERT models pretrained on publicly available Marathi and Hindi datasets, respectively.

-For each subset of the data, we train a BERT model using Masked Language Modelling (MLM) technique on the subset.
-After the pre-training, we individually fine-tune each model on the downstream datasets as shown in Table \ref{tab:downstream_ds_stats}.
+For each subset of the data, we further pre-train the MahaBERT/HindBERT using Masked Language Modelling (MLM) objective on the subset of tweets.
+After the pre-training, we individually fine-tune each model on the downstream datasets as shown in Appendix \ref{app:dataset_statistics}.
 We finally report the metrics on the test sets of these datasets.
 Note that we use the same BERT model for all subsets to ensure fairness.
 We conduct five runs with different seed values for each downstream fine-tuning experiment and report the mean in all cases.
 Our evaluation pipeline is illustrated in Figure \ref{fig:training}.
 We report our final results in Table \ref{tab:final_results}.

 We use the following hyperparameters in our experiments.
 For MLM training, we train the models for two epochs at a learning rate of $2e-5$, with a weight decay of $0.01$ and a mask probability of $0.15$.
 For fine-tuning, we train the models for 25 epochs with a learning rate of $5e-6$ and no weight decay.
 We use the Hugging Face library \citep{wolf-etal-2020-transformers} for training and hosting our models.
 All models are uploaded to the HuggingFace platform, and their links are available in Appendix \ref{app:model_links}.